Sanglorian/orcus/Orcus Rulebook - current.md

 ### Immediate Actions

 Certain special abilities, powers, and situations allow you to take a special action called an immediate action.
-It must occur on someone else's turn.
+It must occur on someone else's turn, and you can only take one immediate action between each of your turns.

 Some immediate actions interrupt the other creature's action.
-When your immediate action is intended to **counter** another creature's action, their action pauses while your immediate action is resolved.
+When your immediate action is a **counter** to another creature's action, their action pauses while your immediate action is resolved.
 Then that creature can continue its action right after the immediate action ends.

-Other immediate actions **react** to the other creature's action, and occur after the creature completes their action.
+Other immediate actions are **reactions** to the other creature's action, and occur after the creature completes their action.
 That creature can continue its turn right after the immediate action.

 ### Opportunity Attacks